 We acknowledge that not everything we do can be the subject of a randomised trial, but many things more things could be and the central argument of this campaign is that bad regulation, and, specifically the ICH-GCP guideline, which was created 20 years ago by a few drug regulators and industry, is preventing these trials from being done.
 This means that unnecessary uncertainties persist about the effects of many more things than there needs to be.
 The irony is that those who are responsible for this regulation always argue that this regulation is done “to protect people”, but it is having exactly the opposite effect.

-When we talk about protecting people, of course, we need to ensure that trial participants are protected, and the evidence that is available shows that they are (look out for a blog on this in the coming weeks), but we also need to consider that by making it much more difficult than it needs to be to do randomised trials uncertainties about the effects of treatment persist, which means that many more people are at risk than needs to be.
+When we talk about protecting people, of course, we need to ensure that trial participants are protected, and the evidence that is available shows that they are, but we also need to consider that by making it much more difficult than it needs to be to do randomised trials uncertainties about the effects of treatment persist, which means that many more people are at risk than needs to be.
 This campaign will change this by replacing the ICH-GCP guideline with a new-GCP developed by everybody involved or interested in trials that will make it much more easy to do randomised trials.
 This new-GCP will ensure that we are much more certain about the effects of treatments so will benefit all of us.

 If you want to dig deeper into the value of randomised trials then you can download for free the book, “Testing Treatments”, which was co-authored by Iain Chalmers (UK) and Paul Glasziou (Australia), who are both behind the MoreTrials campaign.